BR Verkehr: Reception

-The channel can be received in the DAB + network of the Bayerischer Rundfunk in Volume III, which currently covers large parts of Bavaria and is still under construction.
-The transmitters are operated in a common wave network on channel 11D.
+The channel can be received in the DAB+ network of the Bayerischer Rundfunk.
 From 1 September 2005 to 9 January 2012, BR Verkehr was also available via DVB-S in the ARD Digital program package throughout Europe.
 The German cable providers also fed the station digitally into the cable network until 9 January 2012.

-It is also possible to call up the complete traffic information by calling 01805/333066.
+It is also possible to receive the complete traffic information by calling 01805/333066.

 On 9 January 2012 the distribution of BR traffic via DVB-S and DVB-C was switched off.
 Since then, it can be read on the former broadcasting space of BR Verkehr in the EPG that the station is now distributed exclusively via DAB +.